Low Back Pain Physiotherapy

 Depending on the cause of the lower back pain, the symptoms may include-

-- Pain that increases after a prolonged sitting or standing.
+Pain that increases after prolonged sitting or standing.

-- Difficulty in walking, standing, sitting, or in changing positions.
+Difficulty in walking, standing, sitting, or changing positions.

 Physiotherapy Treatment for Lower Back Pain